How Much Time Does It Really Take to Maintain a Fiberglass Pool?

 The cheap, discount, and/or generic pool chemicals sold online and in big box stores contain the exact same chemicals as the brand names carried by reputable pool dealers.
 So what's up with those prices?

-The cheap stuff is watered down.
+The cheap stuff is often watered down.
 Therefore, it takes more of it to do the same thing.

 So you really aren't saving if you have to use twice as much to get half the results.